Séverine Autesserre

 Séverine Autesserre (born December 6, 1976) is a French-American author and researcher.
 She writes about war and peace, peacebuilding, peacekeeping, humanitarian aid, the ongoing conflict in the Democratic Republic of Congo, and African politics.
-Autesserre is a professor and Chair of Political Science at Barnard College, Columbia University (New York, US), where she specializes in international relations and African studies.
+Autesserre is the Ann Whitney Olin Professor and Chair of Political Science at Barnard College, Columbia University (New York, US), where she specializes in international relations and African studies.
 She previously worked for international humanitarian and development agencies.

 Education

 Autesserre obtained her B.A. in political science from Sorbonne University in 1997.
 She earned her master's degree in international relations and political science from Sciences Po and Columbia University.
 In 2006, she completed her Ph.D. in political science from New York University and undertook post-doctorate studies at Yale University in 2007.

 Career

 Autesserre's early research culminated in her first book, The Trouble with the Congo: Local Violence and the Failure of International Peacebuilding published in 2010.
 The book explains why international efforts to end civil wars often fail.
 Drawing on interviews and field research, Autesserre presents a case study of the international intervention during the Democratic Republic of Congo's unsuccessful transition from war to peace and democracy (2003–06) where she argues that local rivalries over land, resources, and political power motivated widespread violence.
 However, an international peacebuilding culture shaped the intervention strategy in a way that precluded action on local conflicts, ultimately dooming the international efforts.

-Autessere's second book, Peaceland: Conflict Resolution and the Everyday Politics of International Intervention, was published in 2014.
+Autessere's second book, Peaceland: Conflict Resolution and the Everyday Politics of International Intervention, was published in 2014 and translated in Spanish in 2018.
 The book suggests an explanation for why international peace interventions so often fail to reach their full potential.
 She demonstrates that everyday elements – such as expatriates’ social habits and common approaches to understanding their areas of operation – strongly influence peacebuilding effectiveness.
 Peaceland proposes ways to better help host populations build sustainable peace.

-Autesserre's third book, The Frontlines of Peace: An Insider's Guide to Changing the World, was released by Oxford University Press in 2021.
+Autesserre's third book, The Frontlines of Peace: An Insider's Guide to Changing the World, was released by Oxford University Press in 2021 and translated in French and Japanese in 2023.
 Autesserre examines strategies that help build peace during and after mass violence.
 She highlights "ordinary yet extraordinary individuals and communities" that have decreased or ended violence in various parts of the world.